Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Appendix

 \subsection{Proofs}

-\setcounterref{proposition}{lem:repa_mmd_mine} \begin{proposition} Assume $x \sim p_X$ is a ground-truth image and $\hat{x} \sim p_{\hat{X}\mid Y}$ is its corresponding reconstruction, where $p_{\hat{X}\mid Y}$ is the distribution induced by any reconstruction method.
-Assume further that all DINOv2 feature embeddings are $\ell_2$–normalized.
-Let $\bar{x}$ be a proxy approximation of $x$ (Section~\ref{sec:approach}), with $\bar{x} \sim p_{\bar X}$.
-Define the REPA alignment as
+\begin{proposition} Assume $x \sim p_X$ is a ground-truth image and $\hat{x} \sim p_{\hat{X}\mid Y}$ is its corresponding reconstruction, where $p_{\hat{X}\mid Y}$ is the distribution induced by any reconstruction method.
+Assume further that all DINOv2 feature embeddings are $\ell_2$--normalized.
+Let $\bar{x}$ be a proxy approximation of $x$ Define the empirical mean DINOv2 feature embedding as